reeddunkle/reeddunkle.github.io/_posts/2016-04-28-Python-Closures.md

 So far so good.
 Now let's make a function that takes two numbers `x` and `y`, and returns their product.

-(I recommend commenting out these early portions so that you have them to refer to in the same file.)

 Back inside `closure_practice/example1.py`:

 ```python